Ulrike Meinhof: Music

 In 1975, the Italian singer-songwriter Claudio Lolli published the song Incubo Numero Zero (Nightmare #0), with the verse "turn off the light, thought Ulrike", and more.

 Marianne Faithfull's 1979 album Broken English had the title track dedicated to Meinhof.

 The anarcho punk band Chumbawamba's 1990 album, Slap! featured an opening and closing track, both named after Meinhof.
 The first track was entitled Ulrike and featured lyrics that directly involve Meinhof as the protagonist and the final track was an instrumental reprise of the first track. and was entitled "Meinhof".
 The album's liner notes included information and an article relating to the song Ulrike.

 Electronica act Doris Days created a track entitled To Ulrike M., in which there is a passage spoken in German throughout the song, presumably an archived audio file from Meinhof herself.
 This track has since been remixed by other electronica acts like Zero 7, Kruder & Dorfmeister, and The Amalgamation of Soundz.

 The German duo Andreas Ammer and F.M.
 Einheit released an album in 1996 entitled Deutsche Krieger, a substantial portion of which consists of audio recordings of and about Meinhof.

 Der Plan, the electronic music group from Düsseldorf published 2004 the song Ulrike, as part of the Die Verschwörung album.

 London-based experimental group Cindytalk has an electronic side-project called Bambule, named after the Meinhof film of the same name.

 German Neue Deutsche Härte band Rammstein feature Meinhof, played by lead singer Till Lindemann, in the music video to their 2019 song Deutschland.

 The English alternative rock band Ulrika Spacek took their name from Meinhof and American performer Sissy Spacek.

+The track Ulrike by Portuguese electronic band Sensible Soccers on their 2014 album "8" was inspired by Meinhof.